pharo-ide/Ghost/README.md

 Ghost is framework to implement unnatural smalltalk objects like proxies or prototypes.
 It provides suitable infrastructure to implement message processing in special way

 ## Installation
-Use following script for Pharo version > 6:
+Use following script for Pharo version >= 6:
 ```Smalltalk
 Metacello new
   baseline: 'Ghost';
   repository: 'github://pharo-ide/Ghost';
   load
 ```
+Notice that Pharo 6 requires manual loading of Tonel format.

 To add dependency in your project baseline:
 ```Smalltalk
 spec